 It may be that comprehensive biopsychosocial assessments can help us to understand what's affecting a person’s motivation to change and to help us address these influences through some type of focused counseling and personalized social (peer/family) support.
 Rewards and punishments, may also be useful, as long as the negative underlying psychological/emotional issues are addressed and resolved.
 And finally, making the change process as simple, safe and affordable as possible would help.

 But we have to accept that there's no way to motivate everyone to change, nor does everyone have the physical ability to make certain changes.
-I'm not an expert about this, but it may be, for example, that the bodily mechanisms (e.g, metabolism) of some folks may make behavioral change (e.g., dieting) largely ineffective even if the person is motivated.
+It may be, for example, that the bodily mechanisms (e.g., metabolism) of some people may make behavioral change (e.g., dieting) largely ineffective even if the person is motivated.
 Should we expect these people to undergo gastric bypass surgery?

 Thursday, January 04, 2007